maxburian/SAXS_py3/doc/LeashDeveloperDoc.rst

             return QtGui.QItemDelegate.createEditor(self, parent, option,
                                               index)
 The ``createEditor`` is called with an index object.
-Which is a class that is used by the QtGui.QStandardItemModel class to represent the data in a form the Treeview can display it.
+Which is a class that is used by the QtGui.QStandardItemModel class to represent the data in a form the tree view can display it.

-In the implementation in ``jsonschematreemodel.py`` the items have the subschema describing themselved and their children stored in special data attributes.
+In the implementation in ``jsonschematreemodel.py`` the items have the subschema describing themselves and their children stored in special data attributes.
 So we can use this to chose which editor to present the user depending of the type and role of the item on hand.
 Integers get a QtGui.QSpinBox, Enumerations get  QtGui.QComboBox to select one of the options.